-In particular the ideas and suggestions which I offer here are aimed at the small to medium-sized schools which have limited marketing resources.
+In particular, the ideas and suggestions which I offer here are aimed at the small to medium-sized schools which have limited marketing resources.
 My long years of observing and writing about private schools have taught me that these small to medium-sized schools are hidden gems.
-Their message deserves to be heard and seen.
+Their messages deserve to be heard and seen.
 Hopefully using social media effectively will make that a reality.

 Boarding schools offer unique marketing challenges.

-No longer should your marketing budget be allocated simply to producing a high quality catalog.
+No longer should your marketing budget be allocated simply to producing a high-quality printed catalog.
 Twenty years ago that is what we did.
 Mind you, we still need to produce the handsome paper handouts which like business cards are an important personal introduction.
 The message of the printed materials is "This is who we are and how to find out more about us."

 Social media expands your message with all the detail you care to supply.
 Social media fills in the picture and allows prospective students and their parents to really see what your school is like.